jrubes/PIA-Tunnel/ReadMe.txt

 		p1234567
 		f5Gh7Sw2vNmFa12OlP

-12) see if you have Internet access by sending a few pings to google ping -c 5 google.com
+12) see if you have Internet access by sending a few pings to Google ping -c 5 google.com

 13) everything should be ready to create the VPN tunnel.
-	*you should run "pia-update" before using any of the other commands*
+	*you should run "pia-update" before using any of the other commands for the first time*

 	pia-start <location>
 		Will create a new VPN connection and setup the firewall.
 Calling this command without a location will display a list of available locations.